Skip to main content

 #

-Walking into a family-run trattoria in the Vercelli countryside is a sensory experience.
-You are first hit by the soffritto—the sound of onions, celery, and carrots dancing in high-quality lard.
+Walking into a family-run trattoria in the Vercelli countryside, like Trattoria Paolino, is a sensory experience.
+You are first hit by the soffritto—the sound of onions and local lard dancing in the pan.
 Then comes the wine.
-A true Panissa is toasted with a splash of local red wine, turning the grains a deep, earthy purple.
+A true Panissa is toasted with a splash of local red wine—a Barbera or a Gattinara—turning the grains a deep, earthy purple.

 My nonna always told me, “Giulia, never rush the mantecatura.”
 This is the final step where the rice is beaten with a bit of butter and plenty of aged Grana Padano to create that signature “wave” (all’onda) consistency.
-In Vercelli, they do this with a vigor that is almost religious.
+If the risotto is too dry or, heaven forbid, “soupy,” then it isn’t a Panissa.
+It must be creamy, but each grain must still speak for itself.

 Practical Tips for the Culinary Traveler